 Mental health is as important as physical health, and when people reach a dark place in their life, therapy is a solution that is brought up quite often.
 But when people check the rates of therapy, many of them are in for sticker shock.
 Why is therapy so expensive?

-Therapy is so expensive because therapists need to undergo years of school and trainingOpens in a new tab. before beginning their careers.
+Therapy is so expensive because therapists need to undergo years of school and training before beginning their careers.
 Additionally, there are many bills they need to pay to stay on top of their counseling skills, such as books and additional training courses.

 In this article, we will be going over the main reasons why therapy and other mental health services are expensive, the price differences between different mental health professionals mean, and what you can do to get the help you need.
 If you’d like to learn more, we encourage you to read on!